chnm/thatcamp-org/wp-content/plugins/author-avatars/readme.txt

 Add help translate link

 = 1.8.8 =
-set the page count to strat at 1 not 0
+set the page count to start at 1 not 0
 Added support for UM profiles links